-Despite what the “authorities” have concluded about this topic, it feels to me like common sense that you shouldn’t be spraying that… for lack of a better word… shit.. into the air.
+Despite what the “authorities” have concluded about this topic, it feels to me like common sense that you shouldn’t be spraying that… stuff... into the air.

 So, why are aerosols so prevalent?
 You walk down the aisle of any major chain store and it’s hard to find a shelf that doesn’t have aerosol cans.

 In short, the answer is: because the powers that be have deemed it okay.

 According to the Scientific American, “..consumer aerosol products made in the U.S. have not contained ozone-depleting chemicals—also known as chlorofluorocarbons (CFCs)—since the late 1970s, first because companies voluntary eliminated them, and later because of federal regulations… All consumer and most other aerosol products made or sold in the U.S. now use propellants—such as hydrocarbons and compressed gases like nitrous oxide—that do not deplete the ozone layer.”

 This is a HUGE topic if we are talking about aerosols (propellants) in general.
 For our purposes, I am going to try to stick with the details as they relate to the common ingredients found in cosmetics.
 And, more specifically, spray dry shampoo.